unc-v3d/openZed/README.md

 This code has been tested under ubuntu

+If you are using your own GPU stereo code, use the interface defined in src/stereo/stereointerface.h

-src/a.conf is an example calibration file which comes with the zed camera To use it,  open a terminal git clone https://github.com/unc-v3d/openZed.git  \
+src/a.conf is an example calibration file which comes with the zed camera

+To use it,  open a terminal
+git clone https://github.com/unc-v3d/openZed.git  \
 cd openZed \
 mkdir build \
 cd build \
 cmake .. \
+make \
 make install